n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.posthog.md

 # PostHog

-The PostHog node allows you to automate work in PostHog, and integrate PostHog with other applications. n8n has built-in support for a wide range of PostHog features, including creating, and track aliases, events, and tracks.
+The PostHog node allows you to automate work in PostHog, and integrate PostHog with other applications. n8n has built-in support for a wide range of PostHog features, including creating aliases, events, and identity, as well as tracking pages.

 On this page, you'll find a list of operations the PostHog node supports and links to more resources.